threefoldfoundation/www_threefold_io/content/blog/threefold_herdao_dar/index.md

 <br>

-The community's interest continues to grow stronger and stronger – 200 members already on our Whatsapp community group – and we look forward to collaborating to make this vision a reality.
+The community's interest continues to grow stronger and stronger – 200 members already in [our Whatsapp community group](https://chat.whatsapp.com/DAedmvshxCD850WjJ3mUn8) – and we look forward to collaborating to make this vision a reality.

 <br>

 Overall, The ThreeFold X H.E.R.
 DAO meetup was a convergence of minds, ideas, and actions, marking the next step towards cultivating a digital ecosystem that is not only future-facing but also inclusive and accessible.
 The commitment to building a better sovereign future in Tanzania echoed throughout, setting the stage for collaborative initiatives that will drive positive change in the region.

-### Next Steps
+### **Next Steps**

 The team is working to grow Dunia Yetu by expanding the community involvement in the project.
 This involves creating a robust online presence, organizing further interactive workshops and events, and better defining community roles.